 In addition to providing a secure connection, a VPN also helps to protect your privacy online.
 It masks your IP address, making it difficult for websites, advertisers, and other entities to track your online activity or location.

 Why You Should Pick Mysterium VPN

 Mysterium can provide you with a stable and speedy connection.
-We also have 120+ server locations and four times more access points in 20% more countries than our competitors.
+We also have 20,000 IP addresses spread across 135+ locations.

 At Mysterium, we care a lot about the decentralization of the web and net neutrality.
 We do not share or sell your data to third parties.
 We do not log your traffic centrally and have a solid commitment to privacy as a company.
 This is what motivated us to develop our technology.
 It is important for us that we contribute to the building of a borderless internet.